m3tamine/METAMINE/README.md

 * .pptx
 * .xlsx

-Further more it supports batch-processing where you can put all your files in a folder and remove metadata at once.
+<marquee>Further more it supports batch-processing where you can put all your files in a folder and remove metadata at once.</marquee>

 # RUNNING